isaiahnixon/blog/content/blog/how-i-make-a-crypto-profit/index.md

 # Disclaimer

 This is not a get-rich-quick scheme.
 The cryptocurrency markets are an untamed beast, and any investments you make in them are a definite risk.
-Only use disposable money for this purpose.
-This system has been very profitable for me, but I cannot guarantee future profits of any kind.
+This system has been very profitable for me, but I cannot guarantee future profits.

 # The System